Celtis: Removed from genus

-The generic name originated in Latin and was applied by Pliny the Elder to the unrelated Ziziphus lotus.

 Distribution and habitat

-The trees are widespread in warm temperate regions of the Northern Hemisphere, including Southern Europe, South and East Asia, southern and central North America, south and central Africa, and northern and central South America.
+The genus is widespread throughout tropical and temperate parts of the world, occurring on all continents except Antarctica.

 Ecology

 Some species, including common hackberry (C. occidentalis) and C. brasiliensis, are honey plants and a pollen source for honeybees of lesser importance.

 Lepidoptera

 Celtis species are used as food plants by the caterpillars of certain Lepidoptera.
 These include mainly brush-footed butterflies, most importantly the distinct genus Libythea (beak butterflies) and some Apaturinae (emperor butterflies):